Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Numerical Results

-We train each variant with the Adam optimizer for up to 100{,}000 iterations.
-At intermediate checkpoints (1k, 10k, 50k, 100k iterations), we measure: 1) the \emph{relative} mean-squared error (MSE) between the learned policy and the known closed-form solution, 2) an “empirical utility” obtained by averaging the realized payoffs over 500 rollouts centered around that iteration, to gauge practical performance.
+\begin{enumerate}[label=(\alph*)] \item \textbf{PG-DPO}: This is the baseline algorithm (Algorithm~\ref{algo:pgdpo_no_reg}), which uses the discrete-time gradient-based updates from Section~\ref{sec:discrete_algo} without adding a Pontryagin alignment term. \item \textbf{PG-DPO-Align}: This variant adds the penalty $\mathcal{L}_{\text{align}}$ (cf. Section~\ref{sec:normalization}).
+After brief tuning, we set $(\beta_{C},\beta_{\pi})=(10^{-3},10^{-1})$), noting that too large a penalty can slow early training, while too small a penalty yields minimal improvement.
+We also allow for different learning rates for the two policy networks: $1\times10^{-5}$ for consumption, $1\times10^{-3}$ for investment. \end{enumerate} Both methods are trained with the Adam optimizer for up to 100,000 iterations.
+At intermediate checkpoints (1k, 10k, 50k, 100k), we measure: (1) the relative mean-squared error (MSE) between the learned policy and the known closed-form solution, (2) an empirical utility obtained by averaging the realized payoffs over 500 rollouts centered around that iteration, to gauge practical performance.

+Table~\ref{tab:pgdpo} summarizes the relevant error metrics and empirical utility outcomes.
+From this table, we observe that \textbf{PG-DPO-Align} often converges more stably or quickly, especially at high iteration counts.

-Figure~\ref{fig:merton_c_pi} compares the learned policies (after 100k iterations of PG-DPO-Reg) to the known closed-form solution.
-Despite the additional difficulty introduced by consumption, the proposed method converges closely to the theoretical optimum after sufficient training.
+Figure~\ref{fig:merton_c_pi} then compares the learned policies (after 100k iterations of PG-DPO-Align) to the known closed-form Merton solution.
+Despite the additional difficulty from incorporating consumption, the proposed method converges closely to the theoretical optimum.

-\paragraph{Quantitative Comparisons.} Tables~\ref{tab:merton_pgdpo} and \ref{tab:merton_pgdpo_reg} report results for \textbf{PG-DPO} and \textbf{PG-DPO-Reg}, respectively.
-We list the relative MSE (consumption / investment) and an average empirical utility at several iteration milestones.
-Although both methods eventually approach the known optimum, we observe: \begin{itemize} \item PG-DPO-Reg (\emph{with} alignment penalty) attains \emph{lower} consumption/investment MSE at high iteration counts (compare last columns).
-In particular, the consumption network benefits from an explicit Pontryagin reference. \item The empirical utility values plateau around the same level for both, but PG-DPO-Reg often stabilizes faster despite an ill-conditioned objective. \item Setting penalty weights \((\alpha_C,\alpha_\pi)\) too high can slow early progress, whereas too small yields minimal improvement.
-Our chosen \((10^{-3},10^{-1})\) balanced those trade-offs. \end{itemize}

-\paragraph{Discussion.} We see that \textbf{PG-DPO-Reg} generally outperforms \textbf{PG-DPO}, particularly in consumption accuracy (\(\text{MSE}=3.46\times10^{-2}\) vs.\ \(9.65\times10^{-2}\) at iteration 100k) and somewhat in the investment MSE.
-Both methods converge to a policy whose empirical utility is close to the theoretical maximum, reflecting that the Merton problem’s ill-conditioning can cause utility plateaus even as the policy itself improves.
-Overall, the alignment penalty (adopting suitably moderate $(\alpha_C,\alpha_\pi)$) appears to improve stability and reduce final policy error.
-This underscores the value of Pontryagin-based guidance in neural RL for continuous-time finance: while a naïve gradient approach (PG-DPO) \emph{can} eventually reach high accuracy, the explicit suboptimal-adjoint alignment often “nudges” the learning process toward Pontryagin’s solution more effectively.